aharonium/opensiddur.org/posts/posts/tkhine-for-stepmother_(aharon.varady_2016-07-22).html.md

 </div></td>

 <td style="vertical-align:top;" width="53%"><div class="english">
 So, Kindhearted Father, purify my heart from all bad traits, especially anger and hatred, and plant in me good-heartedness and nobility.
 If my lot is to be that of a stepmother, at least let me be one of the good stepmothers that are a blessing to the world.
 Let me treat my stepchildren as my own children.
-Let me merit to see from them and my own children much nachas, joy.
-Amen.
+Let me merit to see from them and my own children much nachas, joy. <em>Amen</em>.
 </div></td>
 </tr>
 </tbody></table>